coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 can almost be recovered using the ``at 1`` modifier.

-Sub-relations
+Subrelations
 ~~~~~~~~~~~~~

-Sub-relations can be used to specify that one relation is included in
+Subrelations can be used to specify that one relation is included in
-another, so that morphisms signatures for one can be used for the
+another, so that morphism signatures for one can be used for the
 other.
 If a signature mentions a relation ``R`` on the left of an
 arrow ``==>``, then the signature also applies for any relation ``S`` that is
 smaller than ``R``, and the inverse applies on the right of an arrow.
 One